-Benefits of Grounding: Health and Happiness
+Benefits of Grounding: For Health, Relaxation, and Happiness

 Our modern lifestyle has us pretty much cooped up indoors, sitting throughout most of the day.
 We are disconnected from our planet more than ever before.
 We wear thick, factory-made rubber-soled shoes (which we start wearing as infants), we have hard floors and desks.
 We are keeping our body off the earth, when touching the earth, aka grounding, has absolutely amazing health benefits.

-Earthing reconnects us with our natural earth environment, through a transfer of electrons from the earth, into our physical body.
+One of the many benefits of grounding?
+It reconnects us with our natural earth environment, through a transfer of electrons from the earth, into our physical body.
 The earth’s surface possesses a limitless and continuously renewed supply of electrons.
 Does this all seem too ‘woo woo’ to you?

 Research is proving, grounding is legit.

 Grounding Keeps Us Happy

 Grounding possesses amazing health benefits, and it’s free of cost!
 Connecting with the earth decreases feelings of depression and anxiety, decreased pain, improved immune health, cardiovascular health, and sleep.
 Another amazing benefit of grounding?
 Grounding shifts the body from a sympathetic (fight or flight) to a parasympathetic (relaxed) state.
 The only requirement?
 Go outside and walk barefoot.